I want to bake a gradient color into a texture in Blender!

 Press the “Open” button below the image texture and select the gradient texture you have prepared.

-If you apply a gradient texture and display the texture in the viewport's 3D View Shading, the texture will look like this when the object is displayed.
+If you apply a gradient texture and display the texture in the viewport shading, the object will look like this.

 If you want to change the color, orientation, or shape of a gradient, you can adjust it by changing the gradient drawn directly on the texture, or by scaling, moving, or rotating the object’s UVs.